Aksaim-mohamed-amin/alx-low_level_programming/0x00-hello_world/README.md

     - You are not allowed to use any functions listed in the NAME section of the man (3) printf or man (3) puts
     - Your program should return 1
     - Your program should compile without any warnings when using the -Wall gcc option

+## Contributing
+If you have any suggestions or improvements for the tasks or exercises, please feel free to contribute.
+You can do this by forking the repository, making your changes, and submitting a pull request.
+All contributions are welcome and appreciated.